Resveratrol Health Benefits

-Resveratrol is a phytonutrient that is considered to be a potent antioxidant.
+Resveratrol health benefits include many healing properties as a phytonutrient and a potent antioxidant.
 But resveratrol also has other healing properties, as demonstrated in a recent study conducted by researchers from the US Department of Agriculture.
 (Hudson 2008) The scientists found that resveratrol slowed the growth of prostate cancer cells, which led them to suggest that the phytonutrient may be helpful in preventing the growth of the cancer in its early stages.
 Resveratrol also can reduce the activity of substances that cause inflammation in the body.
 Although studies show that resveratrol can inhibit the proliferation of various cancer cell lines, it is not known whether high intakes of resveratrol can help prevent cancer in humans.
-The anti-inflammatory properties of resveratrol came into play in a study at Stanford University, in which researchers noted that up-regulation of MKP5 by resveratrol may contribute to its actions against prostate cancer by decreasing inflammation of the prostate.
+The anti-inflammatory properties of resveratrol health benefits came into play in a study at Stanford University, in which researchers noted that up-regulation of MKP5 by resveratrol may contribute to its actions against prostate cancer by decreasing inflammation of the prostate.
 (Nonn 2007) A University of Missouri study looked at various botanical compounds, including resveratrol, and found that it was effective in inhibiting the growth of both human and mouse prostate cancer cell lines.
 (Slusarz 2010)

 At New York Medical College, scientists evaluated the impact of two resveratrol analogues in cultured human prostate cancer cells.
 They found that the analogues were active against different stages of the prostate cancer cells.
 (Hsieh 2010)